POSTED BY September 30, 2019 COMMENTS (8)ON

 Compared to many developed economies, the interest rates or “returns” you can get in India is quite good.
 Japan has negative interest rates and the US has not more than 2-3%.
 Many NRI investors make the mistake of keeping too much money in the bank accounts outside India and earn very little interest rates.

 Reason #3 – Because you understand the investments in India

-There is high probability that you already understand various Indian investments options and financial products.
-Also, you will never fear what happens to your money because there is a sense of familiarity with India markets and financial ecosystem.
+There is a high probability that you already understand various Indian investments options and financial products.
+Also, you will never fear what happens to your money because there is a sense of familiarity with India’s markets and financial ecosystem.

 Reason #4 – Mostly you will be back to India

-A vast majority of NRI’s return back to India after working for few years outside and finally use all their investments back in India.
-That’s one strong reason why you should invest major part of your money in India itself.
+A vast majority of NRIs return back to India after working for a few years outside and finally use all their investments back in India.
+That’s one strong reason why you should invest a major part of your money in India itself.